 3.8.
 Sampling plan and testing methods for the detection of adulterants, preservatives and neutralizers in milk and milk products.

 3.9.
 Environmental contaminants such as pesticides, antibiotics, heavy metals in milk and milk products; Importance of milk contact surfaces, metallic contamination in the dairy industry.

 3.10.
-Concepts of hygiene and sanitation in dairy plant, treatment and disposal of waste water and effluents.
+Concepts of hygiene and sanitation in dairy plant, treatment and disposal of wastewater and effluents.

 3.1.
-Standardization of glasswares for quality analysis.
+Standardization of glassware for quality analysis.

 3.2.
 Preparation and testing of Gerber sulfuric acid used in fat determination.
 Testing the amyl alcohol used for fat determination.

 3.3.
 Preparation and standardization of dairy reagents such as acids, alkali solutions etc.